Indigenous Peoples Day 2022 is on Monday, October 10 in the U.S. Is your team ready?

 - South Dakota & Wisconsin, Native American Day, 2nd Monday of October

 Indigenous People’s Day started as a movement in protest of Columbus Day, the federal holiday that honors Christopher Columbus.
 That is to say, many people now recognize the controversy and bloodshed that surround Columbus’s legacy.
-Others still observe Columbus Day and feel we should celebrate Columbus as an explorer.
+Others still observe Columbus Day and feel we should celebrate Columbus as an explorer, and as part of celebrating Italian American heritage.

 Columbus is often credited with “discovering” the Americas.
 However, this claim ignores the fact that Indigenous peoples had populated the Americas for more than 20,000 years.
 Additionally, when it comes to European explorers, Leif Eriksson of Greenland is generally regarded as the first European to sail to the Americas.
-His voyage took place nearly 400 years before Columbus set sail in 1492.
+His voyage took place nearly 400 years before Columbus landed in what is now the Bahamas on October 12, 1492.

 Furthermore, Columbus never actually set foot in North America.
 Instead, his travels included the Caribbean islands, as well as South and Central America.